 Once in a while, I would see our security chief cleaning and sharpening his weapons in the morning.
 A very meticulous man, he usually worked on weapons maintenance in the evening hours, unless they had been used.
 He could not abide a dulled or notched blade.

 Projectile and distance attack weapons are banned in our society.
 That is the surface excuse.
-The real reason such things are not part of the violence of my people is, most houses either fear them beyond reason, or have protections in place.
-These protections are often either passive defenses such as physical or energy barriers.
-The more active defences ranged from borrowed active mechanisms using technology from other worlds to talented individuals and teams working with less pedestrian methods of energy manipulation that primative people might call “Magic”.
+The real reason such things are not part of the violence of my people is, that most houses either fear them beyond reason or have protections in place.
+These protections are often passive defenses such as physical or energy barriers.
+The more active defenses ranged from borrowed active mechanisms using technology from other worlds to talented individuals and teams working with less pedestrian methods of energy manipulation that primitive people might call “Magic”.

 The would-be criminals would never be found, and the word would be passed around the aristocracy that we were still not an easy victim.